Wyliodrin/libwyliodrin/README.md

     mkdir build
     cd build
-    cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr -DBOARD=ON -DFIRMATA .. - BOARD can be GALILEO, RASPBERRYPI or UDOO
+    cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr -DBOARD=ON -DFIRMATA=ON .. - BOARD can be GALILEO, RASPBERRYPI or UDOO
         -DFIRMATA works for UDOO only
     make
     sudo make install